2023 games: Upcoming releases

 Imagine PC gaming today without Doom.
 Would we still be playing first-person shooters?
 Probably.
 But who knows what they would look like?
 Without Doom, an entire decade of gaming would've followed a very different path.

-A few months ago we set out to highlight the 50 most important and influential PC games of all time.
-Unlike our collection of the Top 100 PC Games, it doesn't matter if these games are still fun (or even possible) to play today.
+We set out to highlight the 50 most important and influential PC games of all time.
+Unlike our collection of the best PC games (opens in new tab), it doesn't matter if these games are still fun (or even possible) to play today.
 What matters is how they changed the PC gaming landscape.
 How they established the blueprint of the run-and-gun shooter.
 Propelled adoption of the compact disc.
 Changed how millions of people grew and socialized across years and thousands of miles of cables.

 The most important PC games of all time changed how we make games.
 How we play games.
 And they changed us.
 To celebrate them, we did something a bit different on the following pages of this feature.
 We reached out to game designers—look out for Richard Garriott, John Carmack, Sid Meier, Chris Avellone, Jane Jensen, Tim Schafer, Cliff Bleszinski, Warren Spector and more—plus many former PC Gamer editors and a few other writers you may recognize to help celebrate the legacy of the PC.
 Enjoy!